GhostDevu/COA_LAB/README.md

-### Non restoring division
+### cmov and hamm demo

-Valid for 15 bit numbers
+R1 load data mem 0

-Quotient is stored in R2
+R2 load data mem 1
-Remainder is stored in R3
+R3 has CMOV of R1 and R2

-Multiplication of number at data Mem 0 and data mem 1
+R4 has hamm value of R3